ysaikai/ysaikai.github.io/_pages/about.md

 [Curriculum Vitae](/files/cv.pdf)

-I am an idealistic, risk-taking, introverted, nerdy foodie, studying computational approaches for agriculture.
 I grew up digital in Japan.
-While turning to physics and mathematics in high school and (first) college, computers had never ceased to fascinate me.
+While turning to physics and mathematics in high school and college, computers had never ceased to fascinate me.
 Circa 2000, when starting tech businesses was ever so cool, as a natural course of action, I dropped out, became a software engineer, and eventually started my own business.
-While developing resource management software for small-scale farmers and interacting with them, I found growing plants fascinating and much room for improving food systems.
+As I developed resource management software for small-scale farmers and interacted with them, I found growing plants fascinating and much room for improving food systems.
 The idea of local food system began to dawn on me.
 To test my hunch, I developed an online service that delivered fresh produce to local people and facilitated interactions among them.
 I grew most vegetable by myself and directly communicate with a number of consumers -- a firsthand experience of local food.

-In 2010, being convinced of its potential and seeking systematic knowledge, I went to New Zealand to study agribusiness at Massey University.
-However, as my interests drifted from entrepreneurship to research, I decided to pursue an academic career that, I believed, could make me more useful for the society.
+In 2010, being convinced of its potential and seeking systematic knowledge, I went to New Zealand to study agribusiness.
+However, as my interests drifted from entrepreneurship to research, I decided to pursue an academic career that, I believed, could make me more useful for society.
 In 2015, I came to Madison for PhD.

 I enjoy cooking, playing pool, and a simple life in general.
 [Kanan](https://ksaikai.github.io), a beloved nematologist, keeps my life not-so-simple yet full of bliss.

-## Education
+## Training
-* Ph.D. in Agricultural and Applied Economics with minor in Computer Science, [University of Wisconsin-Madison](https://aae.wisc.edu), 2020 (expected)
+* PhD in Agricultural and Applied Economics with minor in Computer Science, [University of Wisconsin-Madison](https://aae.wisc.edu), 2020
 * Santa Fe Institute [Complex Systems Summer School](https://www.santafe.edu/engage/learn/schools/sfi-complex-systems-summer-school), 2017
 * Bachelor of Economics (Honours), [the Australian National University](https://www.rse.anu.edu.au), Australia, 2014
 * Bachelor of AgriCommerce, [Massey University](https://www.massey.ac.nz), New Zealand, 2013

 Because of the professional background, I am competent in software design and coding.
-I like Python but sometimes use others (e.g. R, Julia, Matlab, and Java).
-To deepen my appreciation of agricultural systems, in 2017, I attended Complex Systems Summer School at Santa Fe Institute.
-Finally, at UW-Madison, I take classes that closely reflect my interest.
-I am basically trained in economics and machine learning at graduate levels and mathematics at an undergraduate level.
+I like Python but also feel comfortable with others (e.g. R, Julia, Matlab, and Java).
+Aside from software engineering, I am trained in economics, machine learning, statistics at graduate levels and mathematics at an undergraduate level.
+Being a PhD student was luxury in my life, and I enjoyed myself in the following classes at UW-Madison.

 <table>
   <tr>